top of page

 The life cycle of most species is fairly similar, with females laying 300 to 600 eggs in compact waxy sacs attached to axils of stems or leaves.
 After egg laying, females die and the eggs hatch in 7 to 10 days into tiny yellowish crawlers (nymphs).
 The long-tailed mealybug is slightly different in that females give birth to living young.
 The complete life cycle can take six weeks to two months depending on the species and the environmental conditions.

-Note - In the right conditions, breeding and development can happen all year-round, in controlled environments like greenhouses or indoors.
+Note - In the right conditions, breeding and development can happen all year-round, in controlled environments like greenhouses or indoors, or constantly warm environments.

 Mealybug Lifecycle